rlaehgnss/rlaehgnss/README.md

 ### Hi there 👋

+Hello, I'm Dohun Kim.

+I'm a high school student at Hankuk Academy of Foreign studies.

+I love competitive programming, algorithms, and data structures.

+I mainly do CP(Competitive Programming) & PS(Problem Solving), but also interested in app/web development, blockchain, and data management.

 <!--
 **rlaehgnss/rlaehgnss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.